eficode-academy/oidc-oauth2-katas/confidential-client-auth-code-flow.md

 immediately issue tokens.

-When login are completed, you are redirected to the client, and the client will display the content of the ID token it received (i.e. the 'claims' which the identity provider asserts are true):
+When login are completed, you are redirected to the client, and the lient will display the content of the ID token it received (i.e. the 'claims' which the identity provider asserts are true):

 > ![Client1 displays tokens](images/client1-token-screen.png)

 The client shows both the raw ID token and the decoded claims.
 We can decode the JWT token ourself using the command line.
-This is often useful during debugging sessions.
+This is often useful during debugging.
 To decode the token manually, copy the raw token and store it in an environment variable:

 ```console